Cymmer, Neath Port Talbot: Government and politics

 Cymmer is also the name of the electoral ward for the immediate area around the village.
 It elects a county councillor to Neath Port Talbot County Borough Council.
-The ward includes some or all of the villages of Cymmer, Abercregan, Duffryn and Croeserw in the parliamentary constituency of Aberavon.
+The ward includes some or all of the villages of Cymmer, Abercregan, Duffryn and Croeserw in the UK constituency of Aberafan Maesteg.
 Cymmer is bounded by the wards of Resolven to the north; Glyncorrwg to the northeast; Gwynfi to the east; Blaengarw, Caerau and Maesteg West of Bridgend county borough to the south east; Bryn and Cwmavon to the southwest; and Pelenna to the west.

 In the 2008 local council elections, the electorate turnout was 48.23%.
 The results were:

 Only one nomination was received for the 2012 Local Council Elections, from the sitting councillor Scott Jones.
 Jones continued to be the councillor of Cymmer without a contest.

 In the 2017 local council elections, the results were:

 In July 2018, Councillor Scott Jones resigned the Labour whip.
 He therefore now sits as an independent.